pandas-dev/pandas/doc/source/timeseries.rst

 operation.

-The ``how`` parameter can be a function name or numpy array function that takes and array and produces an aggregated values:
+The ``how`` parameter can be a function name or numpy array function that takes an array and produces aggregated values:

 .. ipython:: python